 On September 15, 2011, we announced that following a teleconference we had reached agreement with officials of the Division of Metabolism and Endocrinology Products, or DMEP, of the FDA on a plan that allowed for an early resubmission of the Qnexa NDA for the treatment of obesity.
 Based on this agreement, we resubmitted the Qnexa NDA on October 17, 2011, prior to completion of FORTRESS, and the FDA accepted the NDA for filing.
 On February 22, 2012, the Food and Drug Administration held a second meeting of the Endocrinology and Metabolic Drugs Advisory Committee, or the Advisory Committee, to discuss the additional data submitted for Qnexa.
-The FDA asked the Advisory Committee to discuss the following: 1) their interpretation of the available data regarding teratogenicity of topiramate, including whether they believe the data indicate an increase in the risk for oral clefts; 2) the potential strengths and weaknesses of the proposed teratogenicity risk management strategy for Qnexa; 3) the clinical significance of the changes in blood pressure and heart rate in overweight and obese patients treated with Qnexa versus placebo, taking into account the reported changes in antihypertensive therapy; and 4) whether the available data for Qnexa warrant that a cardiovascular outcomes trial be conducted prior to approval.
-The FDA requested the Advisory Committee to vote on whether, after considering all the available data included in the NDA and the discussions held at the meeting on February 22, 2012, including the questions referred to above, the overall benefit-risk assessment of Qnexa supports its approval for the treatment of obesity in individuals with a BMI 3 30 kg/m2 or a BMI 3 27 kg/m2 with weight related co-morbidities.
+The FDA asked the Advisory Committee to discuss the following: (1) their interpretation of the available data regarding teratogenicity of topiramate, including whether they believe the data indicate an increase in the risk for oral clefts; (2) the potential strengths and weaknesses of the proposed teratogenicity risk management strategy for Qnexa; (3) the clinical significance of the changes in blood pressure and heart rate in overweight and obese patients treated with Qnexa versus placebo, taking into account the reported changes in antihypertensive therapy; and (4) whether the available data for Qnexa warrant that a cardiovascular outcomes trial be conducted prior to approval.
+The FDA requested the Advisory Committee to vote on whether, after considering all the available data included in the NDA and the discussions held at the meeting on February 22, 2012, including the questions referred to above, the overall benefit-risk assessment of Qnexa supports its approval for the treatment of obesity in individuals with a BMI \geq 30 kg/m2 or a BMI \geq 27 kg/m2 with weight related co-morbidities.
 The Advisory Committee voted 20 to 2 to recommend approval.
 The FDA is not bound by the recommendations of its advisory committees, but will consider their guidance during the review of the NDA that was submitted for Qnexa in October 2011.
-The Prescription Drug User Fee Act, or PDUFA, targ
+On April 4, 2012, at the FDA's request, we submitted a comprehensive Risk Evaluation and Mitigation Strategy, or REMS, for Qnexa, which was considered a major amendment to the NDA.
+The Prescription Drug User Fee Act, or PDUFA, target date for Qnexa was April 17, 2012.
+However, as the submission of the comprehensive REMS was within three months of the PDUFA target date, to provide time for a full review of the submission, the FDA extended the PDUFA target date by three months to July 17, 2012.
+The FDA has the ability to extend the PDUFA target date under certain circumstances, and there can be no assurance that it will not extend the PDUFA target date further in the future.

-The Qnexa NDA resubmission seeks approval for the treatment of obesity, including weight loss and maintenance of weight loss for obese patients (BMI 3 30 kg/m2), or overweight patients (BMI 3 27 kg/m2) with weight-related co-morbidities such as hypertension, type 2 diabetes, dyslipidemia, or central adiposity (abdominal obesity).
+The Qnexa NDA resubmission seeks approval for the treatment of obesity, including weight loss and maintenance of weight loss for obese patients (BMI \geq 30 kg/m2), or overweight patients (BMI \geq 27 kg/m2) with weight-related co-morbidities such as hypertension, type 2 diabetes or dyslipidemia.
 The proposed labeling for Qnexa submitted on October 17, 2011 included a contraindication that excluded the use of Qnexa by women of childbearing potential.
-The proposed Pregnancy Category is "Category X".

 In January 2012, we announced that following discussions with FDA officials, we were asked to remove the Qnexa contraindication for women of childbearing potential contained in the proposed label.
 Qnexa would remain contraindicated for women who are pregnant.
 A contraindication typically indicates that a drug should not be used because the risk of use clearly outweighs any possible therapeutic benefit for that population.
+The proposed Pregnancy Category for Qnexa is "Category X".